About

 Within the ePiE model, locations and specifications of European wastewater treatment plants (WWTPs) are based on the 'Urban Waste Water Treatment Database' (UWWTD).
 Please note that therefore, small treatment plants (less then 2000 population equivalents) are not integrated into ePiE.
 To account for wastewater treatment within ePiE, removal fractions per API are required for each individual treatment step within a WWTP.
 Primary and secondary removal rates can be estimated via SimpleTreat 4.0 (based on compound properties) or entered manually (e.g. based on experimental or literature data).

+- Or, click "Edit table" and fill the removal fractions manually.
 Removal fractions need to be between 0 and 1.

 The definitions of individual treatment steps used within ePiE are based on the EU Urban Waste Water Treatment Directive and the in OECD glossary: